cabbagecabbagecabbage/loaf/README.md

 8. Once the frontend UI is running, open your web browser and navigate to http://localhost:4200.
 You should see some placeholder threads on the homepage.

-Your instance of LOAF is now set up and ready to use.
+Your instance of loaf is now set up and ready to use.

 ## License

-LOAF is licensed under the MIT License.
+loaf is licensed under the MIT License.
 See the [LICENSE](https://github.com/cabbagecabbagecabbage/LOAF/blob/master/LICENSE) file for more details.